 - A completed application form.

-- Two plays of any type, at least one of which must be a full-length play.
-Screenplays and plays for young audiences do not qualify—nor do adaptations or collaborations (except for musicals).
+- Two full-length plays of any type.
+Screenplays and plays for young audiences do not qualify.

 - A letter of recommendation from a theatre or literary professional (who is not currently affiliated with MDC), written specifically for this application.